Thai Town, Los Angeles: Cultural significance

 gourmands can stock up on bitter melon and round Thai eggplant.
 A Thai dessert shop offers preserved jackfruit, Pandan cookies and Kring Krang, crisply sweetened rice.
-The large Silom supermarket occupies the middle of a block near Hobart Boulevard, its exterior the rose-hued color of dusk with ornate trimming and a spirit house, draped with colorful garlands and a stone-faced Buddha image, guarding the entrance from destructive forces.M.
-Padoongpatt also states that Thai Town houses an abundance of Thai restaurants which has been a significant channel in which Thai-Americans justify the occupying of spaces.
+The large Silom supermarket occupies the middle of a block near Hobart Boulevard, its exterior the rose-hued color of dusk with ornate trimming and a spirit house, draped with colorful garlands and a stone-faced Buddha image, guarding the entrance from destructive forces.

+Asian and Asian American Studies Professor, Mark Pandoongpatt observes that Thai restaurants in America do more than just feed customers, or provide a livelihood for owners and workers.
+They have also been a significant channel in which Thai-Americans justify the occupying of spaces.
+Additionally, these restaurants help serve as a 'culinary contact zone' which allow non-Thais to engage with Thai culture and the community through food.

 Demographics

 The neighborhood has been the home to immigrant groups, including Armenians and Latinos, for a long time, and Thai Americans began settling there in the 1960s.
 It is estimated that there are approximately 300,000 Armenians currently living in or near Thai Town.

 The influx of Thai people into East Hollywood made the neighborhood a "point of entry" for the 80,000 Thais estimated to be living in Southern California.
 Many came with the intention to attend Southern California universities.
 Another pull factor was a historically booming restaurant industry at the time which attracted business owners in search of economic opportunity.

 Data for the area show that 27% of households live below the poverty line—a rate 12 percentage points higher than the county average.
 Fueling the persistent poverty has been the arrival of thousands of working-class Thai immigrants in the last two decades who have flooded sweatshops, restaurant kitchens and, most recently, massage parlors, said Chancee Martorell, executive director of the Thai Community Development Center, which has conducted several studies on the plight of Thai Town.